Find a career you’ll love and strengthen your CV with exciting and meaningful work experience opportunities.

 - Develop skills like problem-solving, communication and team work

 - Learn how to prioritise your time as you balance studies with everyday responsibilities

 - Connect with people in your chosen industry and create a network for future jobs.

 It will also look great on job, apprenticeship or university applications.
-Lots of our students are offered holiday work and even part or full-time jobs when they finish a placement.
-And everyone gets some kind of feedback or reference from their employer.
+Students have been offered holiday work and even part- time jobs.
+Some are offered full-time jobs by their placement provider for when they finish College.
+Everyone gets some kind of feedback or reference from their employer.

 I’m studying for a professional qualification – do I have to do work experience?

 Yes!
 A big part of taking a professional route is building your confidence in the workplace.
 You’ll need to: